osmosis-labs/osmosis/x/protorev/protorev.md

 Cyclic arbitrage is a series of swaps that results in more of the same asset that was initially swapped in.
 An example of this is as follows:

-Assume there exists three pools with the following asset pairs:
+Assume there exist three pools with the following asset pairs:

 ```bash
 1. A/B